// Writing a Quine the "Dumb Way"

 print(head + dna + tail)

-Then, write a C++ program that outputs the above template:
+Then, write a C++ program to output the above template:

 #include <iostream>